EX-99.2

 We have grown our business by focusing on opportunities for commercial fleets in municipal, airport, seaport, transit and refuse applications.
 We have developed a comprehensive solution for fleet operators to evaluate, acquire and finance natural gas vehicles.
 We help them obtain clean air incentives and we build natural gas fueling stations for them.
 We operate, supply and maintain the fueling stations, which are either owned by us or by our customers.

-In all the time I have been in the business — and gosh, it’s been 20 years - I have never seen such a strong political and societal support for alternative fuels.
+In all the time I have been in the business and gosh, its been 20 years - I have never seen such a strong political and societal support for alternative fuels.
 In the United States, there is heightened focus by key opinion leaders on the importance of reducing dependence on foreign oil and reducing pollution and greenhouse gas emissions.
 The President and Congress are working on addressing these issues, along with several states and local governments.

 Since we began pursuing our Clean Energy strategy, a number of factors have made the use of natural gas as a fleet vehicle fuel even more compelling, particularly from an economic standpoint.
 We are now in an environment where the pump prices of CNG and LNG are significantly below those of gasoline and diesel.
 For instance, for the month of June 2007, our CNG pump prices in the Los Angeles area were anywhere between $.50 and $.60 below the average price of gasoline in the area.

 In addition, there are new federal government emission requirements for heavy-duty engines effective in 2007, and more there are more stringent requirements that go into effect in 2010.
 The cost of heavy-duty diesel trucks to comply with the 2007 emission requirements is ranging anywhere from $10,000 to $20,000 per vehicle, and these modifications will generally result in lower performance and fuel economy and increase the cost to operate diesel vehicles.
 We are not sure how much it will cost to modify heavy-duty diesel engines to meet the 2010 standards, but we anticipate that they will be at least as much as the modifications for 2007.
 We also believe that the 2010 modifications will result in additional lower performance and fuel economy along with additional increased costs to operate the vehicles.
 And so, by comparison, natural gas vehicles and engines already comply with the 2007 emissions standards, and soon more and more can meet the 2010 emissions standards without all that incremental cost.
-So consequently, replacing old diesel trucks with natural gas models offers the chance to achieve multiple benefits; and we believe the use of natural gas vehicles helps fleets save money, addresses today’s pollution challenges, and serves as a bridge to the era of hydrogen-fueled vehicles, which, you know, we support but we know are many, many years out into the future.
+So consequently, replacing old diesel trucks with natural gas models offers the chance to achieve multiple benefits; and we believe the use of natural gas vehicles helps fleets save money, addresses todays pollution challenges, and serves as a bridge to the era of hydrogen-fueled vehicles, which, you know, we support but we know are many, many years out into the future.

 Now let me switch and highlight some recent developments.

 The Boron Plant: Currently, we are in the process of constructing an additional LNG liquefaction plant in Boron, California, which will be capable of initially producing 60 million gallons of LNG per year and we can expand it if we need to up to 90 million gallons of LNG per year.
-We anticipate the Boron plant will be in operation by the end of the summer of 2008 — so just about a year from now.
-We’ve ordered the long lead item equipment and construction is underway.
-We have all of our permits and we’re rolling there and we’re very excited about that.
+We anticipate the Boron plant will be in operation by the end of the summer of 2008 so just about a year from now.
+Weve ordered the long lead item equipment and construction is underway.
+We have all of our permits and were rolling there and were very excited about that.

 Now let me focus on the Port Update.

-In November of 2006, two of the nation’s largest seaports, the Ports of Los Angeles and Long Beach, adopted the San Pedro Clean Air Action Plan, which calls for the retrofit or replacement of approximately 10,600 trucks, including 5,300 that are initially targeted to run on LNG.
+In November of 2006, two of the nations largest seaports, the Ports of Los Angeles and Long Beach, adopted the San Pedro Clean Air Action Plan, which calls for the retrofit or replacement of approximately 10,600 trucks, including 5,300 that are initially targeted to run on LNG.

 The next aspect of the project is to implement the plan and to determine the most effective way to roll out the trucks.
 You know, in a project with this much complexity, there are a number of moving pieces that the Ports are dealing with, including their desire to have the operators shift from an owner/operator model to an employee/driver model.
 This has slowed the deployment some, but once these issues are resolved, more and more trucks will roll out.
-In the interim, we are working very closely with the truck manufacturers and Westport Innovations, a Canadian manufacturer of LNG engines, to make sure trucks running on cleaner burning fuels that meet the Ports’ requirements are available when the new rules get into full effect.
+In the interim, we are working very closely with the truck manufacturers and Westport Innovations, a Canadian manufacturer of LNG engines, to make sure trucks running on cleaner burning fuels that meet the Ports requirements are available when the new rules get into full effect.
 We hope to have about 100 LNG vehicles operating at the Ports, fueling at our stations by year-end 2007.
-We applaud Los Angeles and Long Beach for taking a leadership position and recognizing that its Ports’ vehicle fleets must switch to run on cleaner fuels to mitigate the environmental impact of its growing seaports.
+We applaud Los Angeles and Long Beach for taking a leadership position and recognizing that its Ports vehicle fleets must switch to run on cleaner fuels to mitigate the environmental impact of its growing seaports.

 Let me now switch to some customer updates.